Network Security for Business: Firewalls, Monitoring & Best Practices

 - Advanced threat protection: Blocking zero-day exploits and sophisticated attacks

-When selecting IDS/IPS solutions, UK businesses should prioritise systems that offer regular signature updates, low false-positive rates, and integration with existing security infrastructure.
-The ability to customise detection rules based on your specific network environment and threat landscape is equally important.
+Prioritise IDS/IPS systems with regular signature updates, low false-positive rates, and integration with existing infrastructure.
+The ability to customise detection rules for your specific environment is equally important.

 Network Segmentation: Containing Security Breaches